 Some of the posts are actually quite entertaining and often have some golden nuggets!

 Imagine if Matt Cutts and the Google search quality/anti-spam team published a blog

 Imagine if on that blog they shared what they’ve been trying & testing.

-Their Search Quality Blog offers some amazing insights into the world of search.
+Their Search Quality Blog offers SEO best practices and some amazing insights into the world of search.

 Last but not least.

 Perhaps one of the best tools…

 Is the ability to contact the Bing webmaster team.

 So if your site does have problems or gets hit for any reason.

 You can easily get in touch with the team directly to work things out.